Model-Agnostic Population Inference for Gravitational-Wave Astronomy: From LVK to LISA

-To validate the robustness of the framework across realistic LISA mission scenarios, we generated mock catalogs at multiple scales.
-Intrinsic populations of $N_{\text{int}} \in \{20, 50, 200, 500\}$ events yield observed catalogs of 17, 42, 166, and 412 events, respectively, after applying the selection function.
-The smallest catalog sizes, $N_{\text{int}}=20$ and 50, are consistent with conservative LISA detection forecasts over a 4-year mission \cite{Klein2016}, while the larger catalogs test performance in optimistic scenarios or extended mission durations.
-Figure~\ref{fig:mock_data_3d} presents the projected distributions for a representative catalog with $N_{\text{int}}=50$ yielding $N_{\text{obs}}=42$, visualizing the intrinsic population and the detectable events, highlighting the selection bias and measurement uncertainties.
+To validate the robustness of the framework across catalog sizes relevant to LISA forecasts, we generated mock catalogs at multiple scales.
+Intrinsic populations of $N_{\text{int}} \in \{20, 50, 200, 500\}$ events span the regime from sparse LISA-like detections to optimistic or extended-mission yields.
+Fig.~\ref{fig:mock_data_3d} presents the projected distributions for a representative catalog with $N_{\text{int}}=50$ yielding $N_{\text{obs}}=42$, visualizing the intrinsic population and the detectable events, highlighting the selection bias and measurement uncertainties.
 The SNR values of these simulated events range from tens to tens of thousands.
 Extreme parameters, specifically low $q$ or high $\log_{10}M_\bullet$, yield lower SNR values and distinct error bars, whereas error bars are negligible for events with high SNR.